AN OPEN Invitation

-Student presentations on their chosen culture and its music will tell the histories of each country through the musical instruments invented there, the evolution of the music through history, the catalog of music, the influences that shaped that music, and how local songs, traditions and styles influenced others.
+Student online and post-Covid “live” in person presentations on their chosen culture and its music will tell the histories of each country through the musical instruments invented there, the evolution of the music through history, the catalog of music, the influences that shaped that music, and how local songs, traditions and styles influenced others.

-Part culture and history through the lens of music, part performance, and part students performing in virtual ensembles across borders , our Cultural Histories of the World Through Music will be a fun and educational journey for your students and teachers.
+Part culture and history through the lens of music, part performance, and part students performing in virtual ensembles across borders, our Cultural Histories of the World Through Music program series will be a fun and educational journey for your students and teachers and their families.

-This new OPEN program is being designed as a new way to learn the histories of others as well as your own local history, while simultaneously performing and sharing your culture's music with your fellow students, music scholars, and artists around the world.
-Through this series we will all learn much about each other and the music that stirs our hearts, our minds, and our souls.
+Learn the histories of others as well as your own local history, while simultaneously performing and sharing your culture's music with your fellow students, music scholars, and artists around the world.

-They will then have ongoing opportunities to teach their fellow students internationally taking turns presenting to one another through "Live" OPEN International distance learning performance and storytelling events, and via digital recordings, all of which OPEN will archive for the enjoyment and historical research of future cultures that will follow us.
+“Teach” and mentor fellow students internationally taking turns presenting to one another through "Live" OPEN International distance learning performances and storytelling events, via digital recordings, all of which OPEN will archive for the enjoyment and historical research of future cultures that will follow us.

 Music Meets History Meets Culture Meets Nature

 That is why our new music program will integrate this ethic of "listening once again to the sounds and stories" that the wilderness areas and the creatures that inhabit great outdoors have to teach us.
-So for their inaugural performances on November 19 and 20th students will work to integrate sounds of nature from their local country outdoor environments and even sounds of city greens and parks into their musical performances.
-It is up to the students how that will play into their presentations and performances.
+So for their It is up to the students how that will play into their future presentations and performances.